 RFM segmentation is a data-driven tool that groups your customers based on their purchase behaviors.
 RFM stands for Recency, Frequency, and Monetary values.
 In general, those customers with the lowest score on all of these metrics are considered inactive customers.
 However, as the definition of inactive customers varies from business to business, you can prioritize any of those RFM metrics over the others.

 For example, from a white goods seller’s perspective, the recency metric is not as important as the monetary metric.
 Because people don’t buy washing machines every month of the year!
 However, that is not the case with a cosmetic seller.
 They may want more repeat purchases over a month than the higher amount of transition per customer.

-How to identify the best customers using RFM segmentation
+How to identify inactive customers using RFM segmentation

 In this article, I use Growmatik as a tool to implement RFM segmentation.
 It’s free and simple.
-The cool thing about Growmatik is that it not only detects inactive customers but it also sends targeted emails to re-engage them again.
+The cool thing about Growmatik is that it not only finds inactive customers but you can send engaging emails via this tool to win them back.